 From 2013 to 2018, Russell played the Russian spy Elizabeth Jennings in the hit drama series The Americans.
 She also appeared in Star Wars: Rise of Skywalker, playing the masked mercenary Zorii Bliss.

 After watching her ballet balance, Walt Disney personally invited 12-year-old Annette Funicello to join the cast.
-Although she was the last one to join, Funicello became one of the most popular Mouseketeers, getting thousands of fan letters every month.
+Although she was the last to join, Funicello became one of the most popular Mouseketeers, getting thousands of fan letters monthly.
 She stayed on the show from 1955 until they canceled it in 1959.

 She later starred in several Disney films and serials, including The Shaggy Dog, Zorro, and Babes in Toyland.
-When she hit her teens, Funicello transitioned herself as a teen actress, starring in the Beach Party series with Frankie Avalon.
-When she got married at 22 years old, Funicello officially retired from acting.
+Funicello transitioned into a teen actress when she hit her teens, starring in the Beach Party series with Frankie Avalon.
+When she married at 22 years old, Funicello officially retired from acting.
 Funicello died in 2013 due to multiple sclerosis complications.

 Like Funicello, Crawford was also a 1955 MMC alum.
 He was just nine years old when he joined.
 Unfortunately, he was axed after the first season as Disney cut the cast members from 24 to 12.

 It didn't stop Crawford's career, though.
-He became an illustrious child star, appearing in Little Boy Lost and The Lone Ranger.
+He became an illustrious child star in Little Boy Lost and The Lone Ranger.
 He also starred, alongside his fellow ex-MMC cast member John Grady, in The Rifleman, wherein he received an Emmy nomination at just 13 years old!

 Aside from acting, Crawford also had a great music career.
 He had three albums and produced songs like “Cindy's Birthday” and “Rumors,” which landed in Billboard Top 100 hits.